ParaCoToUl/noarr-pipelines/bindings/README.md

 ## How to build the dynamic library (for both R and python)

-The following two sections describe how to build the dynamic library on Linux and Windows, this assumes you have installed [CUDA toolkit](https://developer.nvidia.com/cuda-downloads) (doesn't apply to dummy GPU versions).
+The following two sections describe how to build the dynamic library on Linux and Windows, this assumes you have installed [CUDA toolkit](https://developer.nvidia.com/cuda-downloads) (does not apply to dummy GPU versions).

 ### Linux environment

 Simply run [./build.sh](./build.sh) in this folder.

-Alternatively, for a version with a dummy GPU simulated on CPU (useful if you don't want to use GPU acceleration), run [./build_dummy.sh](./build_dummy.sh).
+Alternatively, for a version with a dummy GPU simulated on CPU (useful if you do not want to use GPU acceleration), run [./build_dummy.sh](./build_dummy.sh).

 ### Windows environment